mas9612/mdslide.vim/README.md

 # mdslide.vim

-mdslide.vim is a plugin to create Web slide with Markdown and reveal.js.
+mdslide.vim is a plugin to create Web slide with Markdown.

 To use mdslide.vim, you need to install Python3 to your computer and add it to `$PATH` .